 Western Australia: Nullarbor Plain, Grand Central Road, Coral Coast

-Our price comparison tool lets you easily compare the rates of rental cars and find the cheapest price.
+Our price comparison tool lets you easily compare the rates of rental cars and find the cheapest price in Australia.
 Booking two to three months in advance may also help you save up on rental cars.
 Also, check the price once in a while to see if rates have dropped, then modify your booking if you have found a better deal.

-Additional drivers can be added when you collect your rental car.
+Additional drivers can be added when you collect your rental car in Australia.
 They need to present their driver’s licence to the rental staff to be recorded on the rental agreement.
 If the additional driver will not be in attendance upon collection of the vehicle, they can visit any nearby depot to present their driver’s licence and have their name added to the rental agreement.
-Click here to read more information on additional drivers.